Combine International Halal Expertise with European Operational Excellence

 Based on the ISO 17021-17065 series, more attention has been given to Certifier impartiality (only auditing) and overall documented competency.

-We are EIAC-trained for this scheme and hence support and assist companies in getting certified according to this new scheme.
+We are EIAC-trained and SMICC certified for this scheme and hence support and assist companies in getting certified according to this new scheme.

-As GSO (Standardisation Authority of the Gulf States) and SMICC (Standardisation Authority of the OIC countries) follow similar standards, we also support these schemes, for which we are trained by EAIC, the Emirates International Accreditation Centre.
+As GSO (Standardisation Authority of the Gulf States) and SMICC (Standardisation Authority of the OIC countries) follow similar standards, we also support these schemes.

 UAE.S 2055-1:2015: Halal products - Part 1: General Requirements for Halal Food